top of page

 Recommendations

-Start with Customer Problems, Not Feature Ideas.
-Identify real pain points and needs through user research, interviews, and market analysis.
+Start with customer problems, not feature ideas.
+Identify fundamental pain points and needs through user research, interviews, and market analysis.
 Ground your product vision in solving clear, validated, and prioritized customer problems.

-Build and test prototypes.
-Field test a prototype to market test your core hypotheses quickly.
-Get real feedback from potential users to validate how the proposed solution addresses a genuine need.
+Validate, validate, validate.
+Market test a prototype to market test your core hypotheses quickly.
+And frequently.
+Get real feedback from potential customers to validate how the proposed solution addresses a genuine problem they are willing to pay to solve.

-Craft a Go-to-Market Strategy early.
-Building a product is only part of the battle—having a clear plan to reach your target audience is crucial.
-Develop your launch and team readiness plans in parallel with your product development.
+Craft a go-to-market strategy early.
+Creating a product is only part of the battle—having a clear plan to reach your target audience is crucial.
+Prepare your launch and team readiness plans in parallel with your product development.
 Focus on how you’ll educate, acquire, and retain users rather than assuming they’ll come on their own.

 The idea that “if you build it, they will come” is an alluring myth.
-But successful products are not built on hope — they’re built on real customer needs, data-driven decisions, and iterative improvements.
+But successful products are not built on hope—they’re built on real customer problems, data-driven prioritization, continuous learning, and iterative improvements.
 By validating ideas early, engaging users continuously, and grounding your strategy in solving actual problems, you can avoid the pitfalls of the "Field of Dreams" mentality and build a product that truly resonates.

 You might like to read